Jersey (St Helier) - Poole

 Ferry to England

-Yes, you can get a ferry from Jersey (St Helier) to Poole in the UK.
-The Jersey (St Helier) to Poole ferry route is provided by 1 operator with around 1 daily and 3 weekly sailings.
-The journey usually takes around 4 hours 30 minutes.
-Compare times and prices and book your ferry to Poole at Direct Ferries today.
+Yes, you can get a ferry from Jersey (St Helier) to Poole.
+Ferries from Jersey (St Helier) to Poole are available all year round.
+This ferry route is operated by DFDS Seaways.
+There are currently 1 daily and 4 weekly sailings on this ferry route.
+Just use our Deal Finder to compare prices and availability and book your ferry to Poole today.

-Bear in mind that Jersey (St Helier) Poole ferry times can vary by season.
-We recommend checking the latest DFDS Seaways Jersey (St Helier) to Poole ferry timetable before you book.
+Bear in mind that Jersey (St Helier) to Poole ferry times can vary by season.
+We recommend checking the latest Jersey (St Helier) to Poole ferry timetable before you book.

-How long the Jersey (St Helier) to Poole ferry is depends on whether you’re travelling on a Jersey (St Helier) Poole fast ferry or conventional ferry.
+The duration of the Jersey (St Helier) to Poole ferry depends whether you’re travelling on a Jersey (St Helier) Poole fast ferry or conventional ferry.
 The Jersey (St Helier) to Poole ferry duration is usually around 4 hours 30 minutes on average.

 Average Jersey (St Helier) to Poole ferry time: 4 hours 30 minutes

-Ferries from Jersey (St Helier) to Poole are provided by 1 ferry company; DFDS Seaways with 1 daily and 3 weekly sailings.
+Ferries from Jersey (St Helier) to Poole are provided by DFDS Seaways with 1 daily and 4 weekly sailings.
 Bear in mind, the Jersey (St Helier) Poole ferry timetable can change throughout the seasons, with more options available in the summer months.

 Ferry frequency: the Jersey (St Helier) ferry to Poole runs all year round